gabrielecodes/airflow_rds_terraform/README.md

 1. a valid aws region where to provision the resources (e.g. "us-west-1").
 2. A project name (e.g. "my-airflow-rds-project").
 3. You will be prompted by terraform for a `username` and `password` for the Airflow frontend as well as for a `username` and `password` for the RDS instance.
-   Note that the RDS `username` and `password` are never stored as environment variables.
-They are used to launch the instance and stored in SSM as `SecretString`.
+   The RDS `username` and `password` are never stored as environment variables.
-   They be retrieved in dags as shown below in the section [Running DAGs on the RDS Postgres Database](#running-dags-on-the-rds-postgres-database)
 4. You will also be prompted for a bucket name.
-Airflow ill pick up DAGs from that bucket.
+Airflow DAGs are stored in this bucket.

 ### Step 1

-The Airflow instance is configured to accept SSH connections allowing your IP to connect.
+The Airflow security group allows your IP to connect via SSH using a key.
 If less restrictive rules are desired, modify the security group of the airflow ec2 instance adding ingress rules.

 The first step is to generate the SSH key: